 ThinkerAnalytix and the Harvard Department of Philosophy are pleased to offer:

-HOW WE ARGUE: December 2019
+HOW WE ARGUE: Summer Institute 2020

 What is the solution?
 Since 2014, ThinkerAnalytix and the Harvard Department of Philosophy have researched and developed a curriculum to improve argument analysis and reasoning skills in reading, writing, and discussion.

 Participants will leave this workshop with classroom activities, lesson plans, assessments, and other resources to improve the rigor and precision of students’ writing and to make class discussions more focused and constructive.

 Tuition: $300 (Financial aid waivers available – email Nate, [email protected]).
 NOTE, you can register now and pay later!